Golf Clubs for Beginners: What Do I Need in My Bag?

 This will help you make consistent contact with the ball and help to improve your ability to get the ball in the air.

-The clubhead is also designed with a hollowed out, or recessed center which will help to improve your clubface alignment and ensure that you get the ball up in the air.
+The clubhead is also designed with a hollowed out, or recessed center.
+This makes the clubs much easier to hit and get the ball in the air to land softly on the green.

 Wedges